AlwaysEconomist/Data-Cleaning-EDA-and-Sales-Forecasting-in-Python/README.md

-# RFM Customer segmentation analysis
+# Coffee Shop Sales Analysis and Forecasting

 ## About the project